decred/dcrdex/client/asset/eth/cmd/getgas/README.md

 `dexeth.Tokens` with generous estimates before running `getgas`.

 ### Use
-- Create a credentials file. `getgas` will look in `~/ethtest/getgas-credentials.json`.
+- Create a credentials file. `getgas` will look in `~/ethtest/getgas-credentials.json` for Ethereum, and `~/ethtest/getgas-credentials_polygon.json` for Polygon.
 You can override that location with the `--creds` CLI argument.
 The credentials file should have the JSON format in the example below.
 The seed can be anything.

 **example credentials file**
 ```